 In common offshore jurisdictions, a company formed under specific types (i.e., IBC or BC) is automatically subject to the offshore status from its incorporation date.

 Yet, a local Hong Kong company may need more time, effort, and paperwork to verify offshore status through OTC.

 Offshore status for a local company is a Hong Kong tax exemption letter released by IRD after their prudent inspection period, indicating that it’s tax-free for the profits derived outside the territory.

 Without an OTC, your company must pay full profit tax despite your sources of income.

 The process to get approval from IRD is quite long, not sooner than 6 months.
 However, it’s worthwhile since your offshore status maintains its effect for 3-5 years.

 You can apply for a partial offshore claim.
-Yet, it can be more complicated, time-consumed, and costly to prove to the satisfaction of the IRD, and you will have to do OTC on an annual basis.
+Yet, it can be more complicated, time-consumed, and costly to prove the satisfaction of the IRD, and you will have to do OTC on an annual basis.

 To determine the tax status of your income types and confirm your eligibility for making an offshore claim, give our Hong Kong Offshore Claim Tool a try for a better picture.

 Who is qualified for an offshore claim?

 As mentioned above, Hong Kong IRD has the power to determine and approve the offshore status of a company under a letter form.

 Your company is requested to answer the “Question to determine the source of profit” by IRD as exactly detailed as possible to avoid confusion and doubts.

 There are also chances that IRD will reject your OTC requests.
-This unexpected situation occurs mainly because you cannot meet the requirements from IRD clearly.
+This unexpected situation occurs mainly because you cannot meet the requirements of IRD.

 Therefore, to raise the success percentage, you should ensure that your company satisfies these criteria: